linkerd/linkerd/namerd/docs/config.md

   port: 4321
 ```

-Welcome to the Configuration Reference for namerd!
+Welcome to the Configuration Reference for Namerd!

-namerd's configuration is controlled via a config file, which must be provided
+Namerd's configuration is controlled via a config file, which must be provided
 as a command-line argument.
 It may be a local file path or `-` to
 indicate that the configuration should be read from the standard input.